jtlapp/typebox-validators/README.md

 - `AbstractValidator` &mdash; Abstract base class of all validators.
 - `StandardValidator` &mdash; Non-compiling validator that validates TypeBox schemas using TypeBox validation behavior.
 - `CompilingStandardValiator` &mdash; Compiling validator that validates TypeBox schemas using TypeBox validation behavior.
 This validator compiles the schema on the first validation, caches the compilation, and thereafter uses the cached compilation.
 - `DiscriminatedUnionValidator` &mdash; Non-compiling validator that validates a union of object types, each of which has a discriminant key whose value identifies the object type.
-This validator only yields errors associated with the object's type.
+This validator validates objects against the schema for the object's type, yielding only errors relevant to that type.
 - `CompilingDiscriminatedUnionValidator` &mdash; Compiling validator that validates a union of object types, each of which has a discriminant key whose value identifies the object type.
-This validator only yields errors associated with the object's type.
-It compiles the schema for an object type on the first validaton of an object of that type, caches the compilation, and thereafter uses the cached compilation for objects of that type.
+This validator validates objects against the schema for the object's type, yielding only errors relevant to that type.
+It compiles the schema for an object type on the first validaton of that type, caches the compilation, and thereafter uses the cached compilation for objects of that type.
-- `HeterogeneousUnionValidator` &mdash; Non-compiling validator that validates a union of object types, each of which has at least one property unique to the object type among all object types of the union.
-This validator only yields errors associated with the object's type.
+- `HeterogeneousUnionValidator` &mdash; Non-compiling validator that validates a union of object types, each of which has at least one required property name unique to the object type among all object types of the union.
+This validator validates objects against the schema for the object's type, yielding only errors relevant to that type.
-- `CompilingHeterogeneousUnionValidator` &mdash; Compiling validator that validates a union of object types, each of which has at least one property unique to the object type among all object types of the union.
-This validator only yields errors associated with the object's type.
-It compiles the schema for an object type on the first validaton of an object of that type, caches the compilation, and thereafter uses the cached compilation for objects of that type.
+- `CompilingHeterogeneousUnionValidator` &mdash; Compiling validator that validates a union of object types, each of which has at least one required property name unique to the object type among all object types of the union.
+This validator validates objects against the schema for the object's type, yielding only errors relevant to that type.
+It compiles the schema for an object type on the first validaton of that type, caches the compilation, and thereafter uses the cached compilation for objects of that type.

 Create a validator for a particular schema and use that validator to validate a value against its schema: